 What is the job market like for deaf education teachers?

-What is your average class size?
+What is your average cohort size?

 12 to 15 students.